-Note on Expenditure Charts and Tables
+Note on expenditure charts and tables

-The charts in this chapter depict budgeted expenditure for FY2018 (2017/2018) and our forecasts for the remainder of the period.
+The charts in this appendix depict budgeted expenditure for FY2020 and our forecasts for the planning period.

 Expenditure is presented according to our internal categories.
 It is also provided in Information Disclosure categories in Schedules 11a and 11b, in Appendix B.